 Rather than planting an intuitively acceptable idea into the mind of the reader – the mark of an effective key message – this claim inevitably alienates people who do not regard the place as their own.
 Its value at evoking and maintaining a sense of belonging among actual customers is likely mild, overall.

-Better to use something like California’s leading outboard experts, if it’s true.
+Better to use something like The island’s leading outboard experts, if true.

 Example 2 commits the blunder of promoting features that do not provide compelling benefits.
 The statement is purely about the design studio, implying that its clients can get interior design so good that it wins awards.